GAMS-dev/QUBO/README.md

+# QUBOs

+A QUBO, Quadratic Unconstrained Binary Optimization, is a type of optimization problem where the aim is to find the best combination of binary choices (0/1) to maximize or minimize a quadratic objective function.
+It involves no constraints except that the variables are binary.

+The QUBO model's significance in combinatorial optimization is heightened by its equivalence to the Ising model, which is prominent in physics.
+Consequently, the broad range of optimization problems solved effectively by state-ofthe-art QUBO solution methods are joined by an important domain of problems arising in physics applications.

-# QUBO Reformulation
+## QUBO Reformulation

+The reformulation is derived from, A Tutorial on Formulating and Using QUBO Models.
+Glover, F., Kochenberger, G., & Du, Y. [2019](https://arxiv.org/abs/1811.11538).
 Following are some examples included to test the qubo reformulation.

 1. setPacking.gms, Set Packing Problem (max)
 2. O1program.gms, General 0/1 Problem (max)